 It’s actually possible for individuals and groups to attend hearings.
 You can find all the details on their website.

 There is a fantastic selection of hotels in the Hague to suit all tastes and budgets.
-You can find a good selection of luxury hotels, boutique hotels and budget hotels.

 For one of the most iconic, luxury hotels in the Hague, you definitely want to stay in the Hotel des Indes.

 This opulent hotel was formerly a Palace.
 It has rather grand rooms, a spa and a rather fabulous afternoon tea.
 It is pure ‘spoil yourself’ territory.

 We stayed in the stunning Staybridge Suites The Hague – Parliament.
 This lovely boutique hotel is located in the right in the centre of the Hague opposite the historical Binnenhof.